krobelus/rate-experiments/README.md

 make sure that all our proofs are accepted by the verified checker [^acl2].
-This gives us confidence in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since they do roughly the same thing except for the unit deletions.
+This gives us confidence in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since they do roughly the same thing except for the reason deletions.

 GRAT Toolchain
 --------------